Conrad N. Hilton Foundation

 The Conrad N. Hilton Foundation is an American non-profit charitable foundation, established in 1944 by hotel entrepreneur Conrad Hilton.
 It remained relatively small until his death on January 3, 1979, when it was named the principal beneficiary of his estate.
 In 2007, Conrad's son, Barron Hilton, announced that he would leave about 97% of his fortune to a charitable remainder unitrust which names the foundation as the remainder beneficiary.

 Financial information

 The foundation's assets, as of December 2023, were approximately $7.36 billion.
 Since inception, the foundation has awarded more than $3.6 billion in grants.
 In 2024, the foundation paid out nearly $300 million in grants.

 Initiatives

-The foundation's mission is derived from the last will and testament of Conrad Hilton that directs the organization to "relieve the suffering, the distressed, and the destitute."
-The foundation invests in seven initiatives: Catholic sisters, Refugees, Safe Water, Foster Youth, Opportunity Youth, Early Childhood Development, and Homelessness, as well as in additional focus areas of disaster relief and recovery and aviation.
+The foundation's mission is derived from the last will and testament of Conrad Hilton, which directed the organization to "relieve the suffering, the distressed, and the destitute."

+The foundation invests in seven initiatives: Catholic Sisters, Refugees, Safe Water, Foster Youth, Opportunity Youth, Early Childhood Development, and Homelessness.
+It has additional focus areas of disaster relief and recovery, and aviation.